kdallaporta/relational-algebra/README.md

 ## Unary operators :
 - Selection operator : σ, to filter rows
 - Projection operator : ∏, to select columns
+- Renaming operator : ρ, to change a column name

 ## Binary operators :
 - Union operator : ∪, to get A and B elements without duplicates